jonasbjork/thesolidproject/README.md

 - Text generation engine, if the user don't know what to send it should be possible to select presets.
 - Nice to have: latest messages presented on the frontend application

+### What is love?
+Plato saw it as a means of ascending to contemplation of the divine; Aristotle viewed it as _seeking the good of the other_.
+Many modern philosophers consider love to be an essential part of human experience, involving deep interpersonal affection and a _sense of profound connection_.

+Psychologists view love in the context of emotions, attachment styles, and human development.
+They often break love down into components such as intimacy, passion, and _commitment_.

+Biologists and neuroscientists look at love as a complex neurobiological phenomenon, driven by hormones and neurotransmitters like dopamine, oxytocin, and vasopressin.
+They study how love affects the brain and how it evolved as a mechanism _to promote bonding and survival_.

+### What is appreciation?

+### So what is the token of appreciation, or the appreciation token?

 ## Things to consider

 - Which type of token should this be?